How Tariffs Could Help And Hurt The Solar Industry

 This story comes from Colorado Public Radio and Oregon Public Broadcasting.

-The U.S. solar industry is booming in large part because of cheap, imported solar panels.
+The U.S. solar industry is booming, in large part because of cheap, imported solar panels.
 But a U.S. trade commission says those imports also hurt manufacturers here.
 It's offering recommendations to President Trump on how to repair that damage, but the industry is divided over whether any remedy would do more harm than good.

-SolarWorld outside Portland, Oregon, is one of two manufacturers who brought the trade suit.
+SolarWorld, outside Portland, Ore., is one of two manufacturers which brought the trade suit.
 At its plant, robots do much of work of building solar cells into panels.

 "They're picked up, put on this belt," says John Clason, as he loads stacks of solar cells the size of large drink coasters into the automated machines.
 "These panels we're making now are just about 300 watts each."

 But SolarWorld is having trouble competing with imports, mainly from Asia, that it alleges are being sold at below-market prices in violation of trade rules.
-Earlier this year the company declared bankruptcy and laid off more than 300 workers, including Clason.
+Earlier this year, SolarWorld Americas' parent company declared bankruptcy and laid off more than 300 workers, including Clason.

 "That was when we knew something was amiss," he says.
 "Nobody really knew how deep the cuts were going to go."